Florin1616/University-Projects/Semester 2/Object-Oriented-Programming/Labs/A7/README.md

 Observation:
 * Requirements **3** and **4** must be implemented using inheritance and polymorphism.

-## Bonus possibility (0.2p, deadline week 9)
-In addition to the file-based implementation for the repository, implement a true database-backed repository.
-For this, use inheritance and polymorphism.
-You are free to choose any type of database management system (e.g. `MySQL`, `SQLite`, `PostgreSQL`, `Couchbase` etc.).

 ## Problem Statement
 For your solution to the previous assignments (Assignments 04-05, 06), add the following features: